natsurainko/Vertix/README.md

 + [x] OpenGL 4.6 basic implementation
 + [x] Assimp-based 3D model importer
 + [x] Basic texture sampler interfaces
++ [x] Basic font rendering based on FreeType

 ### In Progress
-+ 🔄 Freetype font rendering
++ 🔄 Support RenderTarget and FrameBuffer

 ## Quick Start
 Create your game application class by inheriting from `Vertix.Host.GameApplication` and create a window class that inherits from the graphics platform's base window class.
 For example, when using OpenGL, inherit from `GLGameWindow`.